Preschool Art Programs Teach More Than Just Drawing

 In addition, art is excellent for building hand-eye coordination.
 Young children are still learning how to use their hands and other body parts.
 A focused activity such as art can greatly help in this, particularly if the student is engaged in the art project.
 If they want to draw the object, they’ll put extra energy into making those connections between their brain and their arms and hands.

-The quality of the final product is one of the least important aspects of the process.
-Even if the child’s drawing looks little or nothing like the model object, they’ll be learning extremely important cognitive and physical skills!
+The quality of the final product is one of the least important aspects of the process in preschool art programs.
+Even if the child’s drawing looks little or nothing like the model object, they’ll be learning extremely important cognitive and physical skills, which are integral to the best preschool curricula!

 Join Our Montessori Preschool Today!
-Playgarden Prep is a leading Montessori preschool – and we’re open for in person classes in 2021.
-Click preschool education for more information.
+Playgarden Prep is a leading Montessori preschool in NYC — and we’re open for in person classes in 2021.
+Click preschool education for more information about preschool art programs in NYC and other best preschool curricula.